julius-boettger/dotfiles/README.md

 Now enter your NixOS WSL system with `wsl -d NixOS`, or just with `wsl` if you ran `wsl --set-default NixOS` before.

 Run `sudo nix-channel --update`.
-If you run into errors like `unable to download [...]: Couldn't resolve host name`: Make sure you are not connected to some regulated company network for the rest of this guide, then run `sudo nano /etc/resolv.conf` and check that the following lines are the only uncommented ones in that file:
+If you run into errors like `unable to download [...]: Couldn't resolve host name`: Make sure you are not connected to some regulated company network for the rest of this guide, then edit `/etc/resolv.conf` and check that the only uncommented lines in that file are to configure nameservers, e.g. to use google nameservers:
 ```
 nameserver 8.8.4.4
 nameserver 8.8.8.8